2 1/2 (out of 4)

 Between the spy/revenge vibrations of 2005's Munich and the political drama of Lincoln, The Post lands in the middle as a sophisticated, tightly constructed thriller and easily one of the most entertaining journalism films to date.
 The 10-hour window for publishing once the WaPo gets their hands on more than half of the 7,000 plus pages of classified documents catalyzes plenty of back and forth on truthfulness and accountability as well as an effective ticking clock element.

 The film's ensemble is also excellent from top to bottom as well.
 Tom Hanks was bested for Best Actor recognition but he goes through more than the motions as as the titular paper's grouchy Editor-in-Chief Ben Bradlee.
-Meryl Streep has only to star in a movie to receive Academy Awards attention, and her performance here is no more than fine.
-The cast is remarkably well suited for the material and Spielberg, like he always does, gets great takes and superb performances out of damn near every facet of the sizable supporting cast.
+Meryl Streep has only to star in a movie to receive attention from the Academy, and her performance here is no more than fine.
+The cast is remarkably well-suited for the material and Spielberg, like he always does, gets great takes and superb performances out of damn near every facet of the sizable supporting cast.

 3 1/2 (out of 4)